ckaiser258/Final_Project_Backend/README.md

 ### Flatiron School: Seattle 0420 Cohort
-# MovieShelf: Module 4 Project
+# Performance Mapper: Final Project

 ### Description:
 This project was designed to enable strength and conditioning coaches to to record, monitor, and track their teams'/athletes' performance statistics and injuries.
 As well as visualizing key trends in data across their teams and athletes.
 Key features are as follows: